singhpawank/ArogyaHomeoClinic/README.md

 # Arogya Homeo

-This repository contains code of a example static website.
+This repository contains code of Arogya Homeo Clinic website.

 You can watch the website [here](https://aarogyahomeo.github.io).